lextm/jekyll-theme-chirpy/_posts/2007-8-17-product-review-bt-clients.md

 ---
 I used BitComet for years.
 It runs well on Windows XP.
 Because it is written in C++ efficiency should be its advantage.
 However, it fails to run properly on Windows Vista.
 After so many hangs I gave it up.

 Yes, FlashGet may be a new choice but I have experienced some hangs too.
-As a result, I’d like to try some Java product.
+As a result, I'd like to try some Java product.
 Azureus is what I am using now.

 The first look at Azureus is amazing.
 The UI is much more beautiful than BitComet.
 The performance is also great.
 No hangs occur any more.